esemekluivert/Network_automation/README.md

-"# Network_automation" with Microtik and cisko routers using Netmiko
+"# Network_automation" with Microtik and cisko routers using Netmiko and django